Out About Scotland includes affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Mull is almost as attractive as Skye but has far fewer tourists and there are superb walks to enjoy in winter depending on the weather.
 If the conditions are clear I thoroughly recommend a walk up Ben More mountain but if not you’ll find Mull’s single-track roads offer a nice alternative around much of the coastline and through the centre of the island.

-Islay is one of the most picturesque islands on the west coast, and while it’s best known for its whisky there are lots of walks to be had, with The Oa and Loch Gruinart being two highlights along with the coastal road that follows the shore of Loch Indaal.
+Islay is one of the most picturesque islands on the west coast, and while it’s best known for its whisky there are also lots of walks to be had, with The Oa and Loch Gruinart being two highlights along with the coastal road that follows the shore of Loch Indaal.

 If you’d like to explore the Scottish Highlands on a guided tour take a look at my recommended Get Your Guide Highland tours.